-The bikes have been funded by the PCC and the purchase meets many of the PCC’s priorities, primarily 'Accessibility and accountability' and 'Safe days and nights for all'.
+The bikes have been funded by the PCC and the purchase meets many of the PCC’s priorities, primarily 'Accessibility and Accountability' and 'Safer Days and Nights for All'.

 “The bikes can travel 40 miles before a re-charge is required so they are an efficient and eco-friendly way to patrol a large geographical area, ensuring that police staff remain a visible and reassuring presence in our communities and I hope they will make life a little easier for our PCSOs as they cycle around the hilly Stroud locality.” said Mr Surl.

 The bikes, an A2B Hybrid 24 model, have been agreed as part of a pilot scheme to assess their value to the constabulary.
 They were purchased from eCycle UK (http://www.ecycleuk.com/index.html) based in John Street in Stroud who have the largest selection of electric bikes in Gloucestershire.

 New milestone reached as more businesses pledge to Keep Safe.

 It started as a small group of 10 memory clubs in the Cotswolds.
 Now, ‘Keep Safe’ has 1,000 businesses signed up and its network reaches throughout the county.